Pontic Greek music: Early modern

-Ioannis Parharidis, a Pontian Greek teacher born in Trapezounta in 1858, did field work studying Romeika-language musical traditions around the Black Sea region.
-In Christian villages near Trapezounta, he found that many people sang traditional folk songs.
-These generally related to historical events and had a patriotic character.
-Greek Orthodox Pontians also typically sang mirologoi, or mourning songs, for the recently deceased.
+Ioannis Parharidis, a Pontian Greek teacher born in Trabzon in 1858, did field work studying Romeika-language musical traditions around the Black Sea region.
+In Christian villages near Trapezounta, he found that people sang traditional folk songs.
+These related to historical events and had a patriotic character.
+Greek Orthodox Pontians also sang mirologoi, or mourning songs, for the recently deceased.

-In the Ophis region, which had a large population of Sunni Muslim Romeika speakers, Parharidis found that the locals tended to improvise songs rather than sing well-known folk songs.
+In the Ophis region, which had a population of Sunni Muslim Romeika speakers, Parharidis found that the locals tended to improvise songs rather than sing well-known folk songs.
 Additionally, villagers participated in dialogs called atışma, literally meaning "battle of words."
-During the dialog, two singers teased, argued, and attempted to outsmart one another using rhyming lyrics.
+During the dialog, two singers joked, argued, and attempted to outsmart one another using rhyming lyrics.
 Muslim Romeika speakers also sang mirologoi.
-Their lyrics tended to mix Romeika and Turkish.
+Their lyrics mixed Romeika and Turkish.

-Many different Pontian folk songs have survived through to the 21st century.
+Many Pontian folk songs have survived through to the 21st century.
 There are a variety of subjects: historical events, warfare, romantic love, fantastic situations, and sorrowful events.
 Slow, sad songs are known as karslidhika.
-Many songs rhyme; some are humorous.
-Some love songs include Elenitsam ("My Elenitsa"), I kor epien so parhar ("The girl went to the highlands"), and Serranda mila kokkina ("Forty red apples").
-Some love songs, like Kortsopon lal'me ("Girl, call me"), are duets between a female and male singer.
-Some songs reference historical events, like Tsambasin.
-Still other songs are religious.
-One such song is Souméla len tin Panagiá ("The Panagia's name is Soumela"), referencing the Panagia (Mary) and Soumela Monastery.
-(Note: Panagiá is title for Mary in Romeika.
-Soumela Monastery, or Panagia Soumela Monastery, is an ancient Greek Orthodox monastery dedicated to Mary in the Matzouka region.)
-Many recordings of Pontian folk songs exist on CD; modern Pontian folk musicians also play these songs at gatherings and community events.
+Some surviving folk songs include I mána en krío neró ("Mother is like cold waster"), a song about mother's love, and Ela poulí m asá makrán ("Come my bird from far away").
+There are CD recordings of numerous Pontian folk songs.
+Some are love songs, such as I kor epien so parhar ("The maid climbed up to the summer pasture") and Páme kór sa kástana ("Let's go gather chestnuts").
+Some are traditionally played at weddings, such as Perméno se ("I wait for you").
+Still other songs are religious and are sung during various Christian holidays.
+For example, the song Paschaliátika dísticha ("Easter couplets") references the tradition of dyeing eggs red for Easter.

 Some songs were written in response to the Greek genocide and the subsequent population exchange.
-For example, the song "Courageous Men from Pontos" (Παλικάρια α σον Πόντον, romanized as Palikária a son Pónton) centers on legendary folk heroes who led guerrillas to fight against Turkish çetes during the genocide.
 Some distichs used in parakathi singing also center on the genocide: "Many Romiyi [Greeks] lost their lives on the way to Erzurum.
 (Note: During the Armenian and Greek genocides, victims were forced to walk to locations far from home, usually somewhere in northern Syria or the Anatolian interior.
 Temperature extremes, scant access to food and water, rugged desert or mountain terrain, inadequate clothing for the weather, unsanitary crowded conditions, and few rest breaks contributed to mortality.
 Armenians especially were subject to massacre along the march to the interior.) / May these years go away and never come back."